igorkaluga/fib-bash/README.md

 # fib-bash
-Recursive and while fib in bash
+Recursive and while loop solution of fibonacci seq. in bash.

 Just for fun to mess around with a basic programming problem in bash!